Sil3ntWxlf/Sil3ntWxlf/README.md

 ### Heyo o/, I'm Sil3ntWxlf & Welcome to my README! 👋

-## I'm a Minecraft Server Owner, Game lover, Game Designer & amateur Developer!
+## A Minecraft Server Owner, Game Designer & amateur Developer
--  I’m currently working on a couple Minecraft Plugins and Mods!  [[Mod]] - [[Plugin]]
--  I currently run a tech company called Lux Studios
+-  Owner of Lux Studios LLC & Builder's Haven
+-  Currently working on my passion project(s)
 -  I’m looking to collaborate with other developers!
--  2021 Goals: Develop my first public plugins/mods, contribute more to Open Source projects & learn to be an integral Minecraft community member
+-  _2021 Goals: Develop my first public plugins/mods, contribute more to Open Source projects & learn to be an integral Minecraft community member_
+-  2026 Goals: Working on an independent game in Unreal Engine (subject to change)

 ### ⚡ Socials ⚡